Iligan Bucket List: Best Places to visit in Iligan City

-We’ve had a rundown of some of the best things to do Iligan City, which may give you more reasons to visit the promising city the soonest!
+We’ve had a rundown of some of the popular tourist spots to visit and the best things to do in Iligan City, which may give you more reasons to visit this promising city, the soonest!

 Celebrate with the locals at Diyandi Festival

-The festivity also includes a different kind of events from KASADYA (street dancing and merrymaking), street parades, rave parties, beauty contests, and culinary competition.
-To further promote the local products and vibrant Iliganons trait, there are trade fairs, exhibits, and of course, concerts held as well.
+The festivity also includes KASADYA (street dancing and merrymaking), street parades, rave parties, beauty contests, and culinary competitions.
+There are trade fairs, exhibits, and concerts held to further promote the local products and vibrant Iliganons trait.

 Try the Durian Shake at Iliganon Cafe’ and Restaurant